 In general, the best time to visit the Louvre to avoid the biggest crowds is during the low season.
 The low season in Paris is from 1st November to 31 March, except for Christmas in Paris and the days around New Year’s Eve in Paris.

-Then, according to statistics, there are also better days of the week and times of the day to visit the Louvre with fewer crowds.
+Then, according to statistics, there are also better days and times to visit the Louvre with fewer crowds.

 The table below shows the estimated visitor flow in the Louvre, and it is divided into days and time slots for low season and high season.
-The green color means fewer visitors while the red color means more crowds.
+The green color means the Louvre least crowded times while the red color shows when the Louvre waiting time is longer (=more crowds).
 The Louvre is closed every Tuesday.

 Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa, the Venus of Milos, or the Regent Diamond, while other areas in the Louvre are quiet most of the time.

-How to Skip the Line at the Louvre
+How to Avoid Lines at the Louvre (Louvre Skip-the-Line Tips)

-In the Louvre Museum (and in all the museums in Paris), there are always two waiting lines: a line to enter the museum and a line for the security control check.
+In the Louvre Museum (and in all the museums in Paris), there are always two waiting lines: a line to enter the museum and a line for security control.

-The Louvre entrances have a scanner and a metal detector, and it is not possible to skip the line for the security control check.
+The Louvre entrances have a scanner and a metal detector, and it is not possible to skip the line for security control.
+Therefore, this chapter will be focused on the first line at the Louvre.

 A- Choose the Best Time to Visit the Louvre

-If you’ve made it this far, you should know by now the most crowded days and time slots to visit the Louvre.
+If you’ve made it this far, you should know by now the most crowded days and time slots to visit the Louvre, when the Louvre lines are longer.

 One of the best skip-the-line Louvre tips is to visit the museum when there are fewer visitors.
-Choose the best day and time slot during your days in Paris, and you will get shorter Louvre lines and lesser crowds.
+Choose the Louvre least crowded times (best day and time slot) during your days in Paris, and you will see short or no lines.
 Well begun is half done!

 B- Leave your Luggage and Large Bags at Home